Meet the members of our team, who are here to help you realize your creative vision.

 His works are generally made with clay and high-temperature glazes (cone 10) to create unique effects that only temperatures above 1285 ˚C can produce.
 Previously a professional dancer, Mario has transferred his artistic skills and teaching methods to pottery: now he dances with his hands!

-Administratrice (she/her)
+• Administratrice (she/her)

-Instructor & Studio Facilitator (she/they)
+• Instructor & collaborator (she/they)

 Sarah is a multidisciplinary artist who fell in love with the embodied practices of ceramics.
 Her work focuses on emotional and physical communication, meditating on the embodied experiences of completed forms during the processes of creation.
 Trained as a production potter, Sarah has worked with artists and studios in Montréal, Calgary and Vancouver, to refine their artistic vision and help achieve the creation of large bodies of work.
 Enmeshed with their artistic practice are studies in the field of Counselling Psychology, investigating and creating space to support facilitators of culturally appropriate arts-based mental health interventions.